Raheem Sterling is the latest victim of Chelsea’s unending thirst for revolution

 Editor

 Since Sergio Aguero’s heyday, two players have delivered 30 goals in a season for Manchester City.
 As one darted between two defenders to open the scoring for the champions at Stamford Bridge, it may have seemed like Clearlake Capital’s decision to raid the Etihad Stadium in 2022 had paid a rich dividend.
-As a footballer who has moved between Chelsea and City burst forward to curl in a long-range shot to double that advantage, Todd Boehly got to his feet: but to leave, not to celebrate.
+As a footballer who has moved between Chelsea and City burst forward to curl in a long-range shot to double that advantage, Todd Boehly got to his feet: not to celebrate, but to leave.
 To some disbelief, the scorer of the second was the distinctly unprolific Mateo Kovacic.
 With a certain inevitability, the breakthrough came from Erling Haaland.
 Meanwhile, the previous man to earn entry to City’s 30 club was nowhere to be seen.

 A shock, too, given the response from the Sterling camp.
 The opening weekend has contained many a snub for men who once seemed England’s future and now cannot even command a spot on the bench at club level: Jadon Sancho and Joe Gomez suffered a similar fate.
 Unlike Gallagher, Sterling at least made the Chelsea squad list on the back of the matchday programme.

 Yet the teamsheet suggested, at best, that he is Chelsea’s sixth-choice winger.
 Admittedly, that reflects the peculiar dynamics of the squad-building at Stamford Bridge.
 Some £1.2bn in to the strangest of projects, there is still a vacancy for anyone resembling their Haaland, a potent, out-and-out centre-forward.
 They have instead imported a deluge of wingers.
 Pep Guardiola once said he would like a team of 11 midfielders.
-Chelsea could almost field one of 11 wingers – certainly if Joao Felix, sent off on his debut, unproductive in his loan spell but now a target again, is oddly bought – though now on the proviso none was Sterling.
+Chelsea could almost field one of 11 wingers – certainly if Joao Felix is bought – though now on the proviso none was Sterling.

 Surprised as he was at his omission, there was a clue last week when Chelsea paid £54m for Pedro Neto.
 At his most devastating on the right for Wolves, Neto duly debuted on the left as a substitute for Chelsea, though that is far from the most illogical thing to happen here over the last couple of years.
 Christopher Nkunku had started in Sterling’s stead, showing a similar ability to spring an offside trap and run in behind a defence, but his propensity to cut inside delayed a shot; it lacked the clinical streak Sterling displayed at his finest, but only intermittently before Guardiola improved him.